dpi-tta-lessons/rails-active-storage/content.md

 You can keep the default recommended settings.
 The 2 settings you'll need to set are name (eg `my-app-name-development`) and region (eg `us-east-2`).

-I recommend naming the bucket the same as your app with the env at the end.
+Recommendation: Use a naming convention that includes your environment (development, production) for easier management.
 This way you can easily identify production, development, and test environments.
 Later on we'll be able to set the bucket name dynamically in our code like this `your-app-name-<%= Rails.env %>`.

 ![](assets/create-bucket.png)